surfly/docs/introduction/integration_options.md

 <a name="surflystart_anchor"></a>
 #### Customise your own button{#surflystart_anchor}

-You can completely customise your own Surfly button if you prefer.
-You can either use the  [#surflystart anchor](../widget_options/widget_options.md/#anchor_start), or the [javascript api](../javascript_api.md).
+If you prefer, you can use the [javascript api](../javascript_api.md) to completely customise your own Surfly button.
 As you can see in the image below, we chose to use the image of a cake as a button.
 If a visitor to the website clicks on it, it will lead them to a Surfly session.

 ![The end result](https://raw.github.com/surfly/tutorial/master/screens/cake-button.png)